abenevaut/docker-msys2/README.md

 docker build --build-arg WINDOWS_VERSION=20H2 -t <your tag> .
 ```

+## Caveats
+Due the Windows Server Core base image, this image is HUGE.
+I'm researching how to use Nano Server instead.

 ## Licensing
 * The **Dockerfile** has been released into the **public domain** (the Unlicense)
 * The Docker image usages are subjected to the **[Microsoft EULA](https://docs.microsoft.com/en-us/virtualization/windowscontainers/images-eula)**